tom-jod/HeavyBall/README.md

 Currently (2024-11-08, 0.10.0), the recommended optimizer is `PrecondSchedulePaLMForeachSOAP`.

-Turn on "newtonschulz5" preconditioning, by setting `heavyball.utils.zeroth_power_mode = 'newtonschulz5'`.
+Turn on "newtonschulz" preconditioning, by setting `heavyball.utils.zeroth_power_mode = f'newtonschulz{iterations}'`.

 ## Features